-- (1) Informational brochure.
-Each registrant operating a home-shareshort term rental shall provide to guests a brochure that includes: - (a) the registrant's contact information; - (b) the property owner's contact information if the registrant is not the property owner; - (c) a local responsible party's contact information if neither the registrant nor the property owner are in the city limits when guests are renting the premises;

-- (d) pertinent neighborhood information including, but not limited to, parking restrictions, restrictions on noise and amplified sound, trash collection schedule, and relevant water restrictions; - (e) Information to assist guests in the case of emergencies posing threats to personal safety or damage to property, including emergency and nonemergency telephone numbers for police, fire and emergency medical services providers and instructions for obtaining severe weather, natural or manmade disaster alerts and updates.
+- b. the property owner's contact information if the registrant is not the property owner; - c. a local responsible party's contact information if neither the registrant nor the property owner are in the city limits when guests are renting the premises; - d. pertinent neighborhood information including, but not limited to, parking restrictions, restrictions on noise and amplified sound, trash collection schedule, and relevant water restrictions; and - e. information to assist guests in the case of emergencies posing threats to personal safety or damage to property, including emergency and non- emergency telephone numbers for police, fire and emergency medical services providers and instructions for obtaining severe weather, natural or manmade disaster alerts and updates.

 Sec.
-34.812. - Registration Term and Renewal
+34.812.
+Registration Term and Renewal.